tothi/gcstar-win32/README.md

 cpan install Ogg::Vorbis::Header::PurePerl
 ```

-unfortunately the last two install cmd failed (probably not compatible with the installed Perl version).
+unfortunately the last two install cmds failed (probably not compatible with the installed Perl version).

 ### packaging GCstar as a standalone exe